intentor/adic/README.md

 ### <a id="extension-event-caller"></a>Event Caller

-Calls events on classes bound to containers that implements certain interfaces.
+Calls events on classes that implement certain interfaces.
+The classes must be bound to a container.

 #### Available events